 Meanwhile, the global COVID-19 pandemic is impacting the health and safety of those in the prisons and camps, as well as the ability of foreign governments, humanitarian organizations, and camp and prison administrations to continue operations.
 ISIS adherents have capitalized on this disruption by staging prison breakouts.
 This combination of stresses provides for an especially complicated set of tasks for governments, local communities, and the international community.

-Join USIP as we host CENTCOM Commander General Kenneth McKenzie and other experts for a discussion on the challenges of the post-ISIS landscape across Syria and Iraq, as well as the military’s role working alongside diplomacy and development to achieve the enduring defeat of ISIS and long-term stabilization.
+USIP hosted CENTCOM Commander General Kenneth McKenzie and other experts for a discussion on the challenges of the post-ISIS landscape across Syria and Iraq, as well as the military’s role working alongside diplomacy and development to achieve the enduring defeat of ISIS and long-term stabilization.

 On the day of the event, you will be able to participate in the live Q&A here using the chat box.
 You can take part in the conversation on Twitter with #ReintegratingExtremists.